Switching Diodes Basics: Working, Types and Circuit Analysis

 Model parameters of high back pressure switching diode

-Silicon voltage switching diodes are a new type of semiconductor device, which is divided into unidirectional voltage Switching Diodes and bidirectional voltage switching diodes.
-They are mainly used in flip-flops, overvoltage protection circuits, pulse generators and high-voltage output, delay, electronic switches, and other circuits.
+Silicon voltage switching diodes are specialized semiconductor devices divided into unidirectional voltage switching diodes and bidirectional voltage switching diodes.
+They are primarily used in flip-flop circuits, overvoltage protection circuits, pulse generators, high-voltage output circuits, delay circuits, electronic switches, and various other applications.

 Main parameters of two commonly used silicon voltage switching diodes